Adani Enterprises, Adani Power, Adani Green, Adani Energy: Adani Stocks rally up to 13% on India US trade deal - BusinessToday

-Adani group stocks such Adani Enterprises Ltd, Adani Power Ltd, Adani Green Energy Ltd and Adani Energy Solutions Ltd surged up to xx per cent in Tuesday's trade amid a broader market rally on Tuesday, following the announcement of India US trade deal.
+Adani group stocks such Adani Enterprises Ltd, Adani Power Ltd, Adani Green Energy Ltd and Adani Energy Solutions Ltd surged up to 13 per cent in Tuesday's trade amid a broader market rally on Tuesday, following the announcement of India-US trade deal.

 By 9.44 am, Adani group flagship Adani Enterprises had rallied 11.89 per cent to hit a high of Rs 2,232.
 Adani Power Ltd jumped 7.76 per cent to Rs 145.
 Adani Green Energy Ltd soared 12.87 per cent to Rs 951.35.
 Adani Energy Solutions Ltd climbed 10 per cent to Rs 972.55.
 Adani Ports and Special Economic Zone Ltd advanced 7.16 per cent to Rs 1,503.30.
 Adani Total Gas Ltd gained 6.36 per cent to Rs 551.85.
 Ambuja Cements and ACC gained 2 per cent each.